jfrog/artifactory-user-plugins/deploy/remoteDownload/README.md

 <h2> Executing & Parameters </h2>

-The plugin can be executed with the below command - `curl -X POST -uadmin:password "http://localhost:8081/artifactory/api/plugins/execute/remoteDownload" --data-binary @conf.json`
+The plugin can be executed with the below command:

+`curl -X POST -uadmin:password "http://localhost:8081/artifactory/api/plugins/execute/remoteDownload" --data-binary @conf.json`

 The content of conf.json should include the below paramters: